alexandrereol/bachelor-thesis/README.md

 Compiled (still in development) version can be browsed on [graph.reol.ch](https://graph.reol.ch)

-Soruce code can be found on [github.com/alexandrereol/bachelor-thesis](https://github.com/alexandrereol/bachelor-thesis)
+Source code can be found on [github.com/alexandrereol/bachelor-thesis](https://github.com/alexandrereol/bachelor-thesis)

 ## Project Setup